barry-jay-personal/blog/2024-12-09-poetry-to-prose.md

 and now I can't even see the files to make them public again.
 So I'm just making a regular repository (sigh).
 You can make pull requests or write me direct on Barry.Jay8@gmail.com

+### Comment: Joshua Seigler joshua@seigler.net

+Hi Barry,

+I came across your site treecalcul.us on HackerNews and it has stuck in my head!
+As a fan of Douglas Hofstadter's "Godel, Escher, Bach" I've had a little exposure to the idea of lambda calculus, and as a software engineer I enjoy esoteric programming languages.
+I intend to play with this very interesting thing you have made!
+I may attempt some old Advent of Code challenges using it.

+Anyway I am writing with a suggestion for your blog GitHub repository.
+In your post on 2024-12-09 (which I found quite  instructive, thanks) you had some trouble getting your Latex syntax working.
+GitHub flavored markdown supports Latex math syntax inside $ fences.
+I don't know Latex syntax or I would have opened a PR.

+I hope this is helpful.

+Best regards,
+Joshua Seigler

+### Reply

+Thanks, all sorted now.